 Instead, The White House concluded that declaring a public health emergency was an adequate response.

-Calling the opioid crisis a public health emergency instead of a national emergency means fighting the battle without weapons.
+Calling the opioid overdose crisis a public health emergency instead of a national emergency means fighting the battle without weapons.
 No access to the funding and resources available for national emergencies, such as hurricanes or flooding.
 And while renewable, Trump’s order will last for only 90 days.

 Stealing from Peter to Pay Paul

 The recognition as a public health emergency makes the fight a top priority within the Trump Administration.
-It allows government agencies to redirect existing money and resources to address the opioid epidemic.
+It allows government agencies to redirect existing money and resources to address the opioid overdose epidemic.